1/31/2019

 Vice President, Investor Relations and Communications

-Thanks Paulette and thanks to our listeners for joining us today.
-Our speakers will be Ryan Lance, our Chairman and CEO, Don Wallette, our Executive Vice President and CFO, and Matt Fox, our Executive Vice President and Chief Operating Officer.
-Ryan will deliver some brief remarks and then today we're going to go from this rate to Q&A to make time for your questions.
-Our cautionary statement is shown on page 2 of today's presentation material.
+Thanks, Paulette, and thanks to our listeners for joining us today.
+Our speakers will be Ryan Lance, our Chairman and CEO, Don Wollett, our Executive Vice President and CFO, and Matt Fox, our Executive Vice President and Chief Operating Officer.
+Ryan will deliver some brief remarks and then today we're going to go straight to Q&A to make time for your questions.
+Our cautionary statement is shown on page two of today's presentation materials.
 We will make some forward-looking statements during today's call that refer to future estimates and plans.
 Actual results could differ due to the factors described on this page and in our periodic SEC filings.
-And then finally, we'll refer to some non-GAAP financial measures today, and that's to facilitate comparisons across periods and with our peers.
+And then finally, we'll refer to some non-GAAP financial measures today. and that's to facilitate comparisons across periods and with our peers.
 We've provided reconciliations of non-GAAP measures to the nearest corresponding GAAP measure in our press release this morning and also on our website.
 And now I'll turn the call over to Ryan.

 speaker